Barnwell: How all 32 teams can win Super Bowl LIII

 Projected Super Bowl odds: 0.1 percent

 The best way for a team to drastically outplay expectations is to get a dramatic improvement in their quarterback play.
 Enter rookie Sam Darnold, who will start over 39-year-old veteran Josh McCown in Week 1 against the Lions.
 McCown played well last season, but Darnold offers a wider range of possibilities.
-The Jets could be truly bad if Darnold struggles with a middling offensive line and uninspiring receivers, but it's also entirely possible that the No. 2 overall pick transforms their offense.
-He's the favorite to win Offensive Rookie of the Year.
+The Jets could be truly bad if Darnold struggles with a middling offensive line and uninspiring receivers, but it's also entirely possible that the No. 3 overall pick transforms their offense.
+He's one of the favorites to win Offensive Rookie of the Year.

-It would be asking a lot of Darnold to play like a Pro Bowler from the jump, but it would hardly be a surprise to see Todd Bowles' defense grow in his third year at the helm.
+It would be asking a lot of Darnold to play like a Pro Bowler from the jump, but it would hardly be a surprise to see Todd Bowles' defense grow in his fourth year at the helm.
 Leonard Williams is already dominating for stretches of time and ready to burst as the next star interior pass-rusher in the NFL.
 Williams has 44 knockdowns over the past two years, a number that would typically generate 20 sacks as opposed to the nine Williams racked up.
 After adding Rams star Trumaine Johnson in free agency, Bowles also has the best secondary of his tenure.
 A Jets breakout would still require some sort of Patriots collapse, but there's enough young talent here to inspire dreams of a high-variance breakout.

 29. Tampa Bay Buccaneers